dankozitza/rndstream/README.md

    gen        - Generate random text.
 Use 'gen help' for more info.

 Use "./rndstream help [command]" for more information about a command.

+Files:

+   /etc/rndstream.json is the default configuration file and it must exist for rndstream to operate correctly.
+To override the use of this config file use the -c option or manually change the 'config' option in /etc/rndstream.json.

+   To give all users read write permissions for the config file:

+      sudo chmod 666 /etc/rndstream.json

+Build:

+   make

+Install:

+   sudo make install

+Uninstall:

+   sudo make uninstall

+Cleanup:

+   make clean

 ```